 2009-10: Markus Soberg skated in ten games with Manglerud’s U17 team in Norway as a 14-year-old.
 He scored 10 goals with 8 assists and 14 penalty minutes in eight regular season games and had 2 goals and 1 assist with 10 penalty minutes in two playoff games.

 Soberg’s speed is what makes him stand out on the ice.
 He has great hands and a ton of energy when the puck is on his stick.
-He needs to finish growing into his 6'0 frame, but should bulk up over the next few years.
+He needs to finish growing but has a tall frame and should bulk up over the next few years.
 His biggest area of improvement is his off-the-puck play.
 A big scorer at the junior level in Sweden he is steadily adapting to the more physical, competitive nature of hockey in North America.

 Soberg skated for the Columbus entry in the Traverse City rookie tournament and is skating for the Windsor Spitfires in 2014-15 in his first season in North America.
 After some early season challenges he has made steady progress adapting to the North American game and was playing some of his best hockey before joining Norway's U20 team for the Division 1A World Junior tournament in December.
 Soberg has yet to sign an entry-level contract with the Blue Jackets and would re-enter the 2015 NHL Draft if he is not signed by June.
 Still fairly raw in some of the tactical and competitive elements of the game, his speed and skill level is his calling card and suggests he can one day be an effective second or third line forward with some offensive elements.